 Nvidia Control Panel V-Sync vs. In-game V-Sync:

 While Nvidia v-sync has no input latency advantage over in-game v-sync, and when used with G-Sync + fps limit, it should never engage, some in-game v-sync solutions may introduce strange frame pacing behaviors, enable triple buffer v-sync automatically (not optimal for the native double buffer of G-Sync), or simply not function at all.
 And as described in the "G-Sync Range" section, the G-Sync module relies on v-sync "On" to compensate for frametime variances and avoid tearing at all times.
 There are rare occasions, however, where v-sync will only function with the in-game solution enabled, and thus, if tearing or other anomalous behavior is observed with Nvidia v-sync (or visa-versa), user experimentation may be required.

 In-game vs. External Framerate Limiters:

 In-game framerate limiters are the superior method of capping, as they do not introduce additional input latency, and (with exceptions) provide more consistent frame pacing over external methods.
 External framerate limiters are too far down the rendering chain, and similar to v-sync, effectively throttle the framerate.
 As long as the external cap is the framerate’s limiting factor, additional input latency will be introduced.
-Nvidia Inspector adds up to 2 frames of input latency (as much as double buffer v-sync), while RTSS appears to be the exception to the rule, introducing no additional input latency with G-Sync enabled.
+Nvidia Inspector limits frames on the driver-side, and adds up to 2 frames of input latency (as much as double buffer v-sync), while RTSS limits frames on the CPU-side, and adds up to 1 frame of input latency.

 If only a framerate limiter is required, the standalone download will suffice.
 MSI Afterburner itself is an excellent overclocking tool that can be used in conjunction with RTSS to inject an in-game overlay with multiple customizable performance readouts.